 “Hi, I was just calling to find out if you guys are certified.”

-It’s actually a pretty important to vet your mechanic.
-Look for an ASE certified technician.
-It’s the wild west.
+It’s actually pretty important to vet your mechanic, but how can you tell who’s qualified?
+It’s the wild west here is California.
 All that’s necessary to work on cars as a “professional” is a job.
-You see, in California a repair shop must be licensed through the BAR (Bureau of Automotive Repair) to charge money for car repair.
+You see, in California a repair shop must be licensed through the BAR (Bureau of Automotive Repair) in order to charge money for car repair.
 The requirements for licensing are actually pretty minimal.
 The state just wants to give everyone a number so they can track the screw-ups in the industry.

 A technician on the other hand simply needs a licensed auto repair shop to hire him and he can legally fix your car, or try at least.